m-kupiec/music-app/README.md

 # Spotify Client

-A TypeScript and React web application using the Spotify Web API for music library management.
-For detailed requirements and acceptance criteria, see the [project board](https://github.com/users/m-kupiec/projects/3).
+A TypeScript and React web application leveraging the Spotify Web API for music library management.
+For the latest development updates, as well as detailed requirements and acceptance criteria, refer to the [project board](https://github.com/users/m-kupiec/projects/3).

 ## Quick Start